 Embroidered apparel and marketing collateral such as ink pens, mouse pads and coffee mugs.

 A few previously approved secondary marks are presented here.
 These and others are available for download.
-The most common use of secondary marks is on stationery and business cards.

 Secondary Logo Examples